 - 1-click WordPress installs via enhanced cPanel

-- VPS power and NGINX architecture for extreme speed
+- VPS with NGINX architecture for extreme speed

 - Advanced CDN and WAF protection